zeik/amazon-ecr-credential-helper/README.md

 You also must have AWS credentials available.
 See the [AWS credentials section](#aws-credentials) for details on how to use different AWS credentials.

+This version is intended to be run on embedded module that useses aktualizr to run docker in systemd.
+We want the credentials in /etc/root dir so we hacked UserHomeDir()

 ## Installing